Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns real-time balance payload per account id, specifies the HTTP endpoint, and distinguishes from siblings by focusing specifically on balance retrieval, not account details or listings.
+The description clearly states the tool returns real-time balance per account id, specifies the endpoint, and distinguishes it from sibling tools like openfinance_list_accounts by focusing on balance retrieval with array input.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.